Evaluating GPT-4 with Vision on Detection of Radiological Findings on Chest Radiographs

-In this retrospective study, a total of 100 chest radiographs and reports were independently annotated by a cohort of two radiology-attending physicians and three residents to establish a reference standard (Figure \ref{fig:workflow}).
-Out of 100 chest radiographs, 50 chest radiographs were randomly picked from the National Institutes of Health (NIH) chest radiography data set, and their corresponding reports were dictated by one radiology-attending physician and three radiology residents\cite{Wang2017-ChestX}.
+In this retrospective study, a total of 100 chest radiographs and radiology reports were independently annotated by a cohort of radiologists that included two attending physicians and three residents to establish a reference standard (Fig \ref{fig:workflow}).
+Of 100 chest radiographs, 50 were randomly selected from the National Institutes of Health (NIH) chest radiography data set, and their corresponding reports were dictated by one radiology attending physician and three radiology residents\cite{Wang2017-ChestX}.
 These 50 patients have been previously reported\cite{Sun2023-Evaluating}.
-The prior article dealt with the generation of the impression section using the finding section in the reports, whereas this article reports on the generation of a radiological finding table from the images.
+The prior article dealt with the generation of the impression section by using the findings section in the report, whereas the current article describes the generation of a table of radiologic finding from the image.

 The remaining 50 chest radiographs and de-identified free-text radiology reports were randomly selected from the Medical Imaging and Data Resource Center (MIDRC)\cite{Sun2023-Evaluating}.
-Each report included a Findings section and an Impressions section.
+Each report included a findings section and an impressions section.

-Out of 100 chest radiographs and reports, 10 cases were randomly selected (5 from the NIH dataset and 5 from the MIDRC dataset), and two were randomly selected to serve as few-shot examples for the GPT-4V model.
-The remaining 90 were used to evaluate GPT-4V's performance in zero-shot learning scenarios, where it operates without prior examples, and in few-shot learning scenarios, where it operates with two examples.
-Its outcomes were then compared with the reference standard annotated by radiologists about clinical conditions, their corresponding codes in the International Classification of Diseases, Tenth Revision (ICD-10), and laterality.
+Out of 100 chest radiographs and reports, 10 cases were randomly selected (five from the NIH data set and five from the MIDRC data set), and two were randomly selected to serve as few-shot examples for the GPT-4V model.
+The remaining 90 were used to evaluate the performance of GPT-4V in zero-shot learning setting, where it operates without prior examples, and in few-shot learning setting, where it operates with two examples.
+Its outcomes were then compared with the reference standard annotated by radiologists with regard to clinical conditions, their corresponding codes in the \textit{International Classification of Diseases, Tenth Revision} (ICD-10), including laterality.